MAVProxyUser/dji.nfzdb/README.md

 You can view data points in each level as follows select * from dji_midware_data_forbid_FlyForbidElement where level = 0;
 select * from dji_midware_data_forbid_FlyForbidElement where level = 2;

+The updated_at field is stored in Unix Time Stamp format...
+You can decode it at https://currentmillis.com As an example below 1488046048 is Saturday, 25-Feb-17 18:07:28 UTC or when "NFZ 1 of Iraq" was first added.

 You should note that several War Zones have been added.